septentrio-gnss/septentrio_gnss_driver/README.md

     - default: `true`
   - `ntrip_settings`: determines NTRIP connection parameters
     - The two implemented use cases are
-      - a) mosaic has internet access, set `mosaic_has_internet` to true, and
+      - a) The Rx has internet access, set `rx_has_internet` to true, and
-      - b) mosaic has no internet access, set `mosaic_has_internet` to false, but `Data Link` from Septentrio's RxTools is installed on the computer.
+      - b) The Rx has no internet access, set `rx_has_internet` to false, but `Data Link` from Septentrio's RxTools is installed on the computer.
     - The first nested ROS parameter, `ntrip_settings/mode`, specifies the type of the NTRIP connection and must be one of `Client`, `Client-Sapcorda` or `off`.
 In `Client` mode, the receiver receives data from the NTRIP caster.
 When selecting the `Client-Sapcorda` mode, the receiver receives data from the Sapcorda NTRIP service and no further settings are required, i.e. all other nested parameters are ignored.
 Note that the latter mode only works in Europe and North America.
 Set mode to `off` to disable all correction services.
     - Next, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
 To send data to the built-in NTRIP caster, use "localhost" for this parameter.
     - Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point, respectively, to be used when connecting to the NTRIP caster.
 The receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
 The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use (`v1` or `v2`).
     - Further, `send_gga` specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate.
 It must be one of `auto`, `off`, `sec1`, `sec5`, `sec10` or `sec60`.
 In `auto` mode, the receiver automatically sends GGA messages if requested by the caster.
-    - The boolean parameter `mosaic_has_internet` specifies whether mosaic has internet access or not.
-Note that an Ethernet cable is the only way to enable internet access on mosaic receivers at the moment.
+    - The boolean parameter `rx_has_internet` specifies whether the Rx has internet access or not.
+Note that an Ethernet cable is the only way to enable internet access on mosaic receivers (and most others) at the moment.
 In case internet is available, NTRIP will be configured with a simple command `snts, ...` ROSaic sends to the receiver.
     - The parameter `rtcm_version` specifies the type of RTCM data transmitted to ROSaic by the NTRIP caster, either `RTCMv2` or `RTCMv3`.
 It depends on the mountpoint.
-    - In case the connection to the receiver is via TCP, `mosaic_input_corrections_tcp` specifies the port number of the IP server (IPS1) connection that ROSaic establishes on the receiver.
-Note that ROSaic will send GGA messages on this connection, such that in the `Data Link` application of `RxTools` one just needs to set up a TCP client to the host name as found in the ROSaic parameter `device` with the port as found in `mosaic_input_corrections_tcp`.
+    - In case the connection to the receiver is via TCP, `rx_input_corrections_tcp` specifies the port number of the IP server (IPS1) connection that ROSaic establishes on the receiver.
+Note that ROSaic will send GGA messages on this connection, such that in the `Data Link` application of `RxTools` one just needs to set up a TCP client to the host name as found in the ROSaic parameter `device` with the port as found in `rx_input_corrections_tcp`.
 If the latter connection were connection 1 on `Data Link`, then connection 2 would set up an NTRIP client connecting to the NTRIP caster as specified in the above parameters in order to forward the corrections from connection 2 to connection 1.
-    - Finally, in case we are facing a serial connection (COM or USB), the parameter `mosaic_input_corrections_serial` analogously determines the port on which corrections could be serially forwarded to mosaic receivers via `Data Link`.
+    - Finally, in case we are facing a serial connection (COM or USB), the parameter `rx_input_corrections_serial` analogously determines the port on which corrections could be serially forwarded to the Rx via `Data Link`.
     - default: `off`, empty, empty, empty, empty, empty, `v2`, `auto`, `false`, `RTCMv2`, `6666`, `USB2`

 - Parameters Configuring (Non-)Publishing of ROS Messages